lexedwards/ts-utilities/packages/ts-pack/README.md

         Declare external packages when bundling.
 (Can be used multiple times) Useful when the runtime environment has modules additional to the core standard library. i.e. Lambdas
         default: empty

+    --watch, -w, ts-pack.watch
+        Enter watch mode, where files saved in the source directory will trigger an automatic rebuild
+        default: false
 ```

 ### Requirements